Constraining the formation of NGC1052-DF2 from its unusual globular cluster population: Environmental dependence of the ICMF

 A particularly interesting prediction of the ICMF model is that across the range of conditions spanned by observed galaxies, there should be a strong variation (of several orders of magnitude) in the minimum and maximum cluster mass, as well as in the resulting total width of the ICMF.
 This environmental dependence is driven mainly by the ISM surface density $\SigmaISM$ and the angular speed $\Omega$, and results in very different predictions for the ICMF across the parameter space spanned by observed galaxies (see figure 5 in \citetalias{Trujillo-Gomez19}).
 In particular, environments with large gas surface density and strong centrifugal support produce very narrow ICMFs with high median cluster masses.
 These conditions are typical of starbursting nuclear rings and the Central Molecular Zone of the Milky Way, where the model predicts a very narrow ICMF with $\Mmin \sim 3.2\times10^3\Msun$ and a width of less than 1 dex \citepalias{Trujillo-Gomez19}.

 The \citetalias{Trujillo-Gomez19} model fully determines the shape of the initial cluster mass distribution, but its normalization is set by the bound fraction of star formation, which can be obtained using the \citet{Kruijssen12d} model.
 In this model, the fraction of star formation in gravitationally bound clusters is determined by the hierarchical nature of the ISM density structure, where the highest density regions have the shortest free-fall times and can convert enough gas into stars to remain bound after gas expulsion by feedback.
 The \citet{Kruijssen12d} cluster formation efficiency includes early cluster disruption due to the `cruel cradle' effect.
 As we are interested in the birth cluster conditions, we neglect this effect and use `CFE' and `bound fraction' interchangeably to refer to the naturally bound fraction of star formation.
+Using the bound fraction before accounting for cluster dynamical mass loss is a conservative assumption and provides a strict lower limit for the initial mass under the ICMF.
 Assuming a disk in hydrostatic equilibrium, the ISM density PDF is set by the galactic environment, such that the CFE can be predicted from the same global properties used for the ICMF, $\SigmaISM$, $\Omega$, and Toomre $Q$.